-In 2017 just one vote in Virginia’s 94th District gave Republicans control of Virginia’s House of Delegates!
+In 2017 just one vote in Virginia’s 94th District gave Republicans control of Virginia’s House of Delegates, so the Republicans still block Democratic bills from even being debated!
 Your vote can make a HUGE difference!
 VOTE!

 NOT VOTING kills progress, empowers corruption, rigs elections!